NYPL/engineering-general/standards/github-actions.md

     aws-region: us-east-1
 ```

-- In the build step, make sure to update the `ECR_REPOSITORY` with the app's ERC repo name.
+- In the build step, make sure to update the `ECR_REPOSITORY` with the app's ECR repo name.
 - In the `aws ecs update-service` command step, update the app's ECS cluster and service name.

 ## Tests and other actions